truzzt/ids-basecamp-clearinghouse/README.md

 If you are using the prebuild docker containers and use `daps.aisec.fraunhofer.de` as the DAPS, only Step 1 is required.

-### Data Immutability
+### Trusted Connector
-There are multiple ways in which the Clearing House enforces Data Immutability:
+The Clearing House Processors are written in Java for use in the Camel Component of the Trusted Connector.
+To configure the Trusted Connector for the Clearing House Service API it needs access to the following files inside the docker container (e.g. mounted as a volume):
-- Using the Clearing House Service API there is no way to update an already existing log entry in the database
+- `clearing-house-processors-1.1-SNAPSHOT.jar`: The Clearing House Processors need to be placed in the `/root/jars` folder of the Trusted Connector.
+The jar file needs to be build from the Clearing House Processors using `gradle`.
-- Log entries in the database include a hash value of the previous log entry, chaining together all log entries.
-Any change to a previous log entry would require rehashing all following log entries.
+- `clearing-house-routes.xml`: The [camel routes](clearing-house-processors/src/routes) required by the Clearing House need to be placed in the `/root/deploy` folder of the Trusted Connector.

-- The connector logging information in the Clearing House receives a signed receipt from the Clearing House that includes among other things a timestamp and the current chain hash.
-A single valid receipt in possession of any connector is enough to detect any change to data up to the time indicated in the receipt.
+Besides those files that are specific for the configuration of the Clearing House Service API, the Trusted Connector requires other files for its configuration, e.g. a truststore and a keystore with appropriate key material.
+Please refer to the [Documentation](https://industrial-data-space.github.io/trusted-connector-documentation/) of the Trusted Connector for more information or check the [Examples](https://github.com/industrial-data-space/trusted-connector/tree/master/examples).

 ## Docker Containers
 Dockerfiles are located [here](docker/).
 There are two types of dockerfiles: